salgadodavid/crud-reading-list/README.md

 ## Optimizations

+Add Authentication:

-With the next update, we aim to implement a leaderboard function whereby logged-in users can see a leaderboard, ranking the users with the most points at the top.
+With the next update, my goal is to implement authentication whereby logged-in will have predetermined reading-lists that they can keep track off.

 ---